weshui/GenericSpellChecker/README.md

 The package itself comes with a `setup.py` script, however, it is recomended to use the files directly as these contents are subject to change in future release.

 ## Acknowledgment
-The dataset we used and loaded into our corpus are from Google Research, released by [Peter Norvig][peter].
+The dataset we incorporated into our corpus are from Google Research, released by [Peter Norvig][peter].
 Information about the dataset can be found on its [official website][web].

 ## Tutorial
 TODO